HSBC alleges Zenrock sought multiple loans for same oil cargo - court document

 Zenrock trades crude, oil products and petrochemicals and has offices in Singapore, Shanghai and Geneva.

-(Reporting by Roslan Khasawneh, Anshuman Daga and Jessica Jaganathan Writing by Florence Tan; Editing by Michael Perry)
+(Reporting by Roslan Khasawneh and Anshuman Daga; Additional reporting by Jessica Jaganathan; Writing by Florence Tan; Editing by Michael Perry and Jane Merriman)

 ((Florence.Tan@thomsonreuters.com; +65 6870 3497; Reuters Messaging: florence.tan.thomsonreuters.com@reuters.net))